-When firms fall into this trap, trying to force a new integrated system to operate in the same way as the previous system, the result is a new implementation that may not force users into as many new habits but falls short on achieving best practices and fails to take advantage of features not previously available.
+When firms fall into this trap, trying to force a new system to operate in the same way as the previous system, the result is a new implementation that falls short on achieving best practices and fails to take advantage of features not previously available.

-2. Digital HR leaders future-proof for regulatory and compliance requirements
+2. Digital HR leaders future-proof capabilities for regulatory and compliance requirements.

 A total rewards system is essential for effective governance, risk management, and compliance.
 Arguably, you cannot ensure full compliance without an integrated and capable total rewards management system.

-3. The best digital transformations create new opportunity for employee engagement and performance.
+3. The best digital transformations create new opportunities for employee engagement and performance.

 Moving out of a legacy system or files and onto an integrated data platform can unearth new lines of reporting not previously available.
 Each group of stakeholders, from individual employees to the C-suite, can suddenly access data that can drive all levels of the organization to make more effective decisions.
 With this functionality, users and administrators can easily access total rewards statements, annual total compensation statements, employee compensation history, and pay-for-performance reports, such as seatbelt charts driven by title and gender.